Media Library Widget

 oropenMediaLibrary

 method, which instantiates, or instantiates and opens, the widget. - Optional.
 Set up SAML authentication.
-As an alternative to generating and passing an authentication signature, you can enable (or require) your users to log in to Cloudinary via your SAML-based SSO provider.
+You can enable (or require) your users to log in to Cloudinary via your SAML-based SSO provider.
 If your users already log in using SSO for the CMS or web app that will host the Media Library widget, this option can provide a seamless experience.

 - Optional.
 Define the Cloudinary log out policy - You can log the user out of Cloudinary when they log out of your CMS, or at any time, using the Cloudinary logout endpoint.